 Take the free ferry to the Buiksloterweg just on the other side of the IJ canal.
 That white futuristic building is EYE Film Institute.
 Go inside and on the -1 floor you will find a small exposition related to movie making.
 There is a dark room where you can play and watch small parts of old movies.
 Quite an experience, I must say!

 Relax on the top of the NEMO

-The rooftop of NEMO Science Center is actually a huge terrace with lots of plants and waterfalls.
+The rooftop of NEMO Science Museum is actually a huge terrace with lots of plants and waterfalls.
+It’s one of the top free things to do in Amsterdam you shouldn’t miss.
 You can sit on a chair and relax while enjoying the view.
 It’s a lovely place to spend some time, especially in the summer.
 However, if there is even a slight glimpse of a sun in the sky, expect that place to be fully crowded with Dutch people.

 The old ships

 Just next to NEMO you will find lots of old ships docked.
 That’s the Museumhaven or the Museum Harbor.
 There you can see ships aged 50 years or more.
 Take a walk around.
 It’s absolutely free.

 Visit the library